thephpleague/omnipay/README.md

 Even off-site gateways make use of the `CreditCard` object, because often you need to pass customer billing or shipping details through to the gateway.

-The `CreditCard` object can be intialized with untrusted user input via the constructor, or by calling the `fill()` method.
-Any fields passed to the constructor which are not recognized will be dropped.
+The `CreditCard` object can be intialized with untrusted user input via the constructor.
+Any fields passed to the constructor which are not recognized will be ignored.

 ```php
 $formInputData = array(